HarshTrivedi/phd-advice/README.md

 # phd-advice

-> A list of advisory blogs and other resources that I have found useful.
+> A collection of advisory blogs and other resources that I have found useful.

 ## Giving Research Talks: